-In 1966 Anthony Rapp’s world was brought back to life when he was cast as Mark in the new Pop Rock opera Rent and brought devastatingly down with the sudden and unexpected death of Rent’s creator Jonathan Larson.
-At the same time his beloved mother was dying.
-Without You is the retelling of Rapp’s journey, through the joy of being apart of something so special, yet so tragic.
+In 1994, Anthony Rapp hit a high point in his career when he was cast as Mark in the new pop rock opera Rent/ Then he was brought devastatingly down with the sudden and unexpected death of Rent’s creator Jonathan Larson.
+At the same time, his beloved mother was dying.
+In Without You, Rapp talks of his journey, through the joy of being a part of something so special, yet so tragic.

 It is clear Without You, is still an emotional heartache as Rapp has tears in his eyes, but thanks to Steven Maler’s direction this 90 minute show is so full of honest emotion and heart that if you walk out of this show without shedding a few tears, your heart is definitely hardened.